 Do Make the Signature Mobile-friendly:

 Everyone has smartphones these days and the number of people opening emails from their phones is ever-increasing.
-Did you know that 48% of the total mails delivered everyday are opened on phones.
+Did you know that 48% of the total emails delivered everyday are opened on phones?
 That’s something to take note of.

 To kickstart a successful email signature marketing, you have to pay attention to the scale of your design.
 For small screens, you need to optimize the size of the logos, images, shorten the long website links and email addresses.
 If you are going to use a wide logo, make sure to use a vertical template.